Search

 Clive Rundels, a person with glasses and a beard, stands in the middle of a lush, green garden filled with various trees and plants.
 They are wearing a dark jacket, jeans, and red shoes.
 An archway made of branches and a birdbath grace this seemingly neglected Victorian garden in the background.

 Clive Rundle is a fashion designer whose reputation for fantastic runway shows makes him the star of Johannesburg Fashion Week in South Africa.
-His garden, 15 years in the perfecting, is a cultivated and refined study in rambling neglect.
+His victorian gardens, 15 years in the perfecting, are a cultivated and refined study in rambling neglect.

 A statute of a meditative figure with long hair and intricate adornments sits surrounded by lush green foliage in a neglected Victorian garden.
 The serene statue appears to be made of bronze and is partially covered by natural growth, creating a peaceful, nature-integrated scene.